“Don’t blame a clown for acting like a clown. Ask yourself why you keep going to the circus.” ~Unknown

 It can be helpful to take pen to paper and list the current behaviors or circumstances to help regain some more realistic perspective.
 Perhaps asking friends or family their view too.

-Take responsibility
+Take Responsibility

 One of the things I feel most grateful about from my experience of narcissistic abuse is that I really had to learn to take complete responsibility for myself.
-I had to become fully responsible for myself and my actions; my recovery, my efforts, my self-care, my finances, my health, my well-being, my life… everything.
+I had to become fully responsible for myself and my actions: my recovery, my efforts, my self-care, my finances, my health, my well-being, my life… everything.

 Something I see many people do while in a toxic relationship, and even following the end of one, is to become stuck with focusing their efforts and attentions on the narcissist.
-Over-concerning themselves with what they are now doing, or not doing, or still trying to get them to see things another way, or holding out for an apology from them, or hoping they will change or fulfil all their promises and so on.
+Over-concerning themselves with what they are now doing, or not doing, or still trying to get them to see things another way, or holding out for an apology from them, or hoping they will change or fulfill all their promises, and so on.

 A particular hook I often hear about in my work now is the abusive partner dangling a ‘carrot on a stick’ when their partner attempts to end the relationship.
-This can be highly abusive as they step up the promises of providing you with whatever it is they know you wish for; be it proper commitment, a family, a secure home situation, financial purchases, or more.
+This can be highly abusive as they step up the promises of providing you with whatever it is they know you wish for, be it proper commitment, a family, a secure home situation, financial purchases, or more.

 I have honestly yet to hear an account of when any of these promises have been honored.
-Instead, partners are left wasting months and years, even decades, holding on the fantasy and hope that a partner will provide them with what they need.
+Instead, partners are left wasting months and years, even decades, holding on to the fantasy and hope that a partner will provide them with what they need.

 I think it’s important to recognize the bigger perspective.
 If there are things you want in life, then you take complete responsibility for making them happen.